 option.

-this field is always inserted.
+When set to use this field is always inserted.

-Defaults to use
+Defaults to use.

 Attributes:

-- name of Java variable, required.
+name - name of Java variable, required.

-- class name of Java variable, required.
+type - class name of Java variable, required.

 The following classes are accepted:

-class from java.sql
+The Array class from java.sql

 package is partially supported.

-class from java.sql
+The Blob class from java.sql

 package is partially supported.

-- default value of Java variable.
+default - default value of Java variable.

 The variable will be set to this value during object creation.